ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 - L1 address to receive deposited funds

-The rollup contract hashes the transaction data, check if the batch root exists, and uses the Merkle proof to check if the transaction hash is part of the batch root.
+The rollup contract hashes the transaction data, checks if the batch root exists, and uses the Merkle proof to check if the transaction hash is part of the batch root.
 Afterward, the contract executes the exit transaction and sends funds to the user's chosen address on L1.

 ## ZK-rollups and EVM compatibility {#zk-rollups-and-evm-compatibility}